Review: Amplify Music SEIS 6

 According to the Financial Times, music streaming has powered the fastest growth for the music industry in nearly two decades, and has helped offset shrinking digital and album sales.
-Indeed many are heralding it as a new dawn for the music industry.
+Some commentators, including Goldman Sachs, are heralding it as a new dawn for the music industry.

-Whilst the amount earned by artists per stream is miniscule it provides those involved with a potentially life long income.
+Whilst the amount earned by artists per stream is minuscule, it provides those involved with a potentially life long income.
 Traditionally consumers would buy an album and the artist/record company would receive a one off payment only, despite the buyer listening to the album for years to come.
-Streaming artists and record companies now get paid every time someone streams their song (theoretically forever).
+Streaming artists and record companies now get paid every time someone streams their song (potentially forever).

-Amplify Music SEIS 5, the fifth incarnation of this popular SEIS fund, invests in five recording artists.
+Amplify Music SEIS 6, the sixth incarnation of this popular SEIS fund, invests in five recording artists.
 Investors benefit from all the various types of revenue they generate.
 The artists are chosen by the members of the Music Managers Forum (MMF) who personally manage artists such as Radiohead, Robbie Williams, Mumford & Sons and Paul McCartney.

 - Advance Assurance received

-Why investing in the music industry fits well with SEIS
+Why could investing in the music industry be a good fit with SEIS?

-Amplify 5 is a joint venture between Amp Channel Music and the Music Managers Forum (MMF).
-Amp is a company founded by Tom Bywater, a financier with a passion for music.
+Amplify 6 is a joint venture between Amp Channel Music (“Amp”) and the Music Managers Forum (MMF).
+Amp is a company founded by Tom Bywater, an experienced financier with a passion for music.
 The MMF was established in 1992 and is the global trade body for artist managers.
 MMF board members represent internationally-acclaimed artists such as Arctic Monkeys, Robbie Williams and Sir Paul McCartney.
-Its only official tie up is with the Amplify SEIS, which aims to promote emerging talent.
+Its only official tie-up is with the Amplify Music SEIS, which aims to promote emerging talent.

-Investors into Amplify 5 will invest into 10 different companies, which will back five artists.
-Each artist has the backing of two SEIS companies: a recording company and a publishing/live events/merchandising one.
+Investors into Amplify 6 will invest into 10 different companies, which will back five artists.
+Each artist has the backing of two SEIS companies: a recording company and a publishing / live events / merchandising one.
 The first pays for the recording of an album.
 The latter funds and benefits from all other music-related activity.
 Each pair of companies effectively takes a cut of all revenue the artist generates.
-Physical album sales (vinyl, CD, DVD and Blu-ray), digital album sales (streaming and subscription services) airtime on radio, ticket sales, merchandising and synchronisation fees are key revenue lines.
+Physical album sales (vinyl, CD, DVD and Blu-ray), digital album sales (streaming and subscription services), airtime on radio, ticket sales, merchandising and synchronisation fees are key revenue lines.
 Each Investee Company will undertake one of two separate trades:

 - creating and exploiting recorded music and related products (Recording Companies)